vmleon/oci-multiplayer-old/livelabs/devops/buildpipeline/buildpipeline.md

 ## Task 2: Run Build Pipeline

-1. Scroll down until you see the **Latest Build pipelines**.
+1. Scroll down until you see the **Latest Build pipelines** section.
 Click on the Build Pipeline you created with Terraform.

   ![Build click build pipeline](images/devops-build-click-buildpipeline.png)